mkollaro/destroystack/TEST_PLAN.md

 General assumptions:
-* there should be a time limit (~1 minute) for waiting until replica regeneration, otherwise the test fails
+* there should be a time limit (~1 minute) for waiting until replica regeneration (3 replicas of everything), otherwise the test fails
 * replica count is 3 unless stated otherwise
 * Swift populated with some random objects and containers